 Family Resource Specialists

-Caitlin is a native of Richmond, Virginia, who has been involved in the world of special needs through many avenues, including as a respite caregiver, volunteer at Children's Hospital of Richmond, and newborn hearing screen coordinator.
+Caitlin is a native of Richmond, Virginia, who has been involved in the world of special needs through many avenues, including as a Short-term care for a child or adult that allows the primary caregiver relief.
+More caregiver, volunteer at Children's Hospital of Richmond, and newborn hearing screen coordinator.
 She has always sought customer service centered positions and is currently a Respite and Personal Care Attendant to a family with two awesome children with special needs.

 A graduate of James Madison University, Caitlin received her Bachelor's Degree in Communication Sciences and Disorders with an interest in speech-language pathology.
 While at JMU, Caitlin was involved in various service groups and was a proud member of the Marching Royal Dukes.
 In her free time, she enjoys spoiling her nephews, visiting Ocean Isle Beach with her family, and going to JMU for football games as often as she can.